tdmalone/working-plusplus/README.md

 Currently supported extended commands are:

 * `@WorkingPlusPlus leaderboard`: Displays the leaderboard for your Slack workspace
+* `@WorkingPlusPlus help`: Displays a help message showing these commands

 If you set a different name for your bot when adding the app to your Slack workspace, use that name instead.